Project-MONAI/monai-deploy/guidelines/monai-application-package.md

 ### Containerization

-A MAP SHALL be, at least in part, a containerized application to maximize portability of its application.
+A MAP SHALL be a containerized application to maximize portability of its application.

 ### Compatible with Kubernetes